freestyleabg/pinterest-data-pipeline792/README.md

 `pipeline_utils.ipynb` includes utilities for managing interactions with AWS services, such as loading AWS credentials, mounting and managing S3 buckets.
 It also provides core functions for data transformation and processing tasks essential for both batch and stream processing pipelines.

-### Data Cleaning and Transformation
+### Data Transformation

-Key steps in the data cleaning process include:
+Effective data processing requires rigorous data cleaning and transformation to ensure data quality and usability.
+Key steps in this process include:

-- Addressing missing values and erroneous entries.
+- **Error Handling:** Addressing missing values and erroneous entries to maintain data integrity.
-- Converting data types for accuracy and consistency.
+- **Data Type Conversions:** Ensuring all data types are consistent and accurately represented to avoid processing errors.
-- Renaming columns and restructuring data for enhanced usability and analysis.
+- **Data Structuring:** Renaming columns and restructuring data formats to enhance usability and facilitate easier analysis.

 ### Schema Definition and Stream Processing